History of Kuala Lumpur: Post-independence era (1957–1990)

 After independence in 1957, Kuala Lumpur became the capital of the Federation of Malaya and continued to be the capital of the enlarged Federation of Malaysia in 1963.
 For the occasion of independence, a large stadium, Stadium Merdeka (Independence Stadium), was built, where Malaysia's first prime Minister, Tunku Abdul Rahman, declared Malaya's independence in front of a massive crowd.
 The Union Jack was lowered from the flagpole at Dataran Merdeka (Independence Square), and the Malayan flag was raised.

 In 1969, parts of the city were damaged in one of the worst racial riots in Malaysian history, known as the May 13 incident.
 The violence was the result of Malaysian Malays being dissatisfied with their socio-political status.
 The riots caused the deaths of 196 people, most of them Chinese.
 The Malaysian parliament was suspended for two years until 1971, and led to major changes in the country's economic policy to promote and prioritise Malay economic development over that of the other ethnicities.

-On 1 February 1972, Kuala Lumpur was given city status.